amooo-ooo/aircursor/README.md

 # aircursor
-Aircursor is a simple, mini, python project that allows users to control their cursor with movements of their hands.Powered by open-cv, mediapipe and pyautogui.
+Aircursor is a simple, mini, python project that allows users to control their cursor with movements of their hands.
+Powered by open-cv, mediapipe, numpy and pyautogui.

 ## Instructions
 The cursor follows the centre of your hand when the program initiates.